Use the Oracle Cloud Infrastructure Notifications service to set up communication channels for publishing messages using topics and subscriptions.

 Console: To access Notifications using the Console, you must use a supported browser.
-You can use the Console link at the top of this page to go to the sign-in page.
-You will be prompted to enter your cloud tenant, your user name, and your password.
+To go to the Console sign-in page, open the navigation menu at the top of this page and click Infrastructure Console.
+You are prompted to enter your cloud tenant, your user name, and your password.
 Open the navigation menu and click Developer Services.
 Under Application Integration, click Notifications.

 API: To access Notifications through API, use Notifications API.